River Boards Act 1948: Legislation

-When the River Boards Act was passed, it reduced 47 catchment areas to a smaller number of larger river board areas, covering most of England and Wales.
+When the act was passed, it reduced 47 catchment areas to a smaller number of larger river board areas, covering most of England and Wales.
 The exceptions were the London area, which was managed by the Port of London Authority, and the jurisdiction of the River Thames Catchment Board and the Lee Conservancy Catchment Board, which continued to operate under their existing powers.
 The artificial distinction between internal and external drainage boards ceased, as all of them were now operating within a river board area.
 In addition to their land drainage responsibilities, the remit of the new boards included fisheries, the prevention of pollution, and gauging of rivers.

-Although the Act proposed river board areas, the precise details were not included in the legislation, and a consultative committee was convened to resolve issues with the boundaries for the areas.
+Although the act proposed river board areas, the precise details were not included in the legislation, and a consultative committee was convened to resolve issues with the boundaries for the areas.
 This involved liaising with catchment boards, fishery boards, county councils and county boroughs.
 By 19 May 1949, the borders of 17 areas had been settled, and a draft order to create the first river board, that for the River Severn, had been deposited before Parliament.
 Robin Turton, MP for Thirsk and Malton, asked the Minister of Agriculture whether the consultation period could be extended in some cases, as there were 60 drainage authorities operating in the Yorkshire Ouse River Board area, and getting a consensus was proving to be time-consuming.

 Progress was not always smooth, as when the Wye and Usk River Board Area Order was submitted to Parliament in 1951, the House of Lords chose to annul the order.
 There had been considerable opposition to the joining together of the River Usk and its tributary the Ebbw River with the River Wye in one river board area when it was first proposed.
 Herefordshire County Council, Hereford City Council, the Wye Catchment Board and the Conservators of the Wye had all lodged objections with the House of Lords, on the basis that there was no obvious administrative centre for such an area, and that the management of the River Wye under the existing provisions had been exceptional.